WavebreakMediaMicro - Fotolia

 2. Use a VPN

 While WPA2 encryption and a strong password are a good start for mobile hotspot security, a VPN can add another crucial layer of security for enterprise employees using a hotspot.
-This will encrypt users' traffic while it is in transit, in addition to providing users with access to corporate services that users may need for basic work processes.
+This will encrypt users' traffic while it is in transit, in addition to providing users with access to corporate services that users might need for basic work processes.

 Users could even consider using a public network with the right VPN, although this is not recommended unless there is an emergency need for internet access.